patel-esha/WECE/README.md

 ## Overview

-This repository is a collection of open-source software projects created by and for participants of WECE's technical workshops.
+This repository is a collection of open-source software projects created for participants at WECE's technical workshops.
 Feel free to use these projects as a starting point for your own endeavors, experiment with coding techniques, and collaborate with fellow engineers.

 ## Getting Started